Chapter Four · The Tax Angle

 At what age does the kiddie tax stop applying?

-The kiddie tax stops applying when the child turns 19, or age 24 if they are a full-time student who does not provide more than half of their own financial support.
+The kiddie tax stops applying when the child turns 19, or 24 if they are a full-time student who does not provide more than half of their own financial support.
 After that age, all unearned income is taxed at the child's own rate.